 One thing for which half and half happens to superb is adding to your coffee.
 Milk is all right for tea since tea has far fewer dissolved solids and is thinner.
 But for a strong cup of coffee, half and half adds just the right body and richness.

-When you bring a container of half an half home from the grocery store, you immediately place it in the refrigerator.
+When you bring a container of half and half home from the grocery store, you immediately place it in the refrigerator.
 But the tiny containers of half and half at the local coffee shop are sitting out, along with the packets of sugar and coffee cup lids.
 That is because these containers of half and half are shelf-stable do not require refrigeration; they will actually keep at room temperature for up to six months.
 So no reason to panic when you see them sitting out, but it's probably a good idea to check the expiration date.

-Cooking With Half and Half
+Cooking With Half-and-Half

 When recipes will specifically call for half and half, you should try not to substitute with something else since that might not give you the results you want; the combination of milk and cream creates a certain balance in flavor and richness.
 When a recipe calls for cream without specifying what type, it is best to use heavy cream; its higher fat content makes it more stable in sauces, meaning it won't curdle when it's heated and won't form a skin on top.
 Heavy cream will also hold firm peaks when whipped.